-'''

 object a MOFA object.

-'''
+view a view name or index.

-features a vector with indices or names for features from the respective view, or number of top features to be fetched by their loadings across specified factors. "all" to plot all features.
+a vector with indices or names for features from the respective view, or number of top features to be fetched by their loadings across specified factors. "all" to plot all features.

 split_by_factor